SpectraL519/cpp-ap/README.md

     #         [help,h] : Display help message
     ```

+> [!IMPORTANT]
-**NOTE:** The parser behaviour depends on the argument definitions.
+> The parser behaviour depends on the argument definitions.
 The argument parameters are described int the [Argument parameters](#argument-parameters) section.

 <br />
 <br />